saumya/charaka/README.md

  - REST calls, Routers and State engines.

-An application to use the API from another server and show UI here.
+Application to use the API from another server and show UI here.

 ### wip